vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-NsxtTier0BgpStatus.md

 ## Synopsis

-Returns the BGP status for all Tier-0 gateways managed by the NSX Local Manager cluster.
+Returns the BGP status for all Tier-0 gateways managed by NSX.

 ## Syntax